 Medical Billing Clerk

-A medical billing clerk handles billing tasks such as preparing invoices, submitting claims to insurance companies, and managing payments.
+A medical billing clerk handles billing tasks such as preparing invoices, submitting claims to insurance companies, and managing medical payment systems.
 This is typically an entry-level role, suitable for those with basic knowledge of billing, and administrative tasks.
 The average salary for a medical billing clerk in the USA is around $40,000 per year.

 Medical Coder